The Mainland (Father Ted): Synopsis

 Ted, Dougal, Jack, and Mrs. Doyle depart Craggy Island for the mainland for various reasons; Ted plans to collect £200 he won in a bet, and then visit the "Very Dark Caves" with Dougal, Mrs. Doyle plans to meet with her friend Mrs. Dineen to have tea, and Jack needs to go to the optician to get a new pair of glasses, after his last pair was stolen by a crow.

 After dropping Mrs. Doyle and Jack off, Ted and Dougal go to the caves.
 Ted is surprised to see Richard Wilson, from the sitcom One Foot in the Grave, waiting outside, and goes up to greet him with his catchphrase "I don't believe it!".
-Wilson, who is sick of hearing the phrase himself, turns on Ted and starts beating him up before others physically drag him away.
+Wilson, who is sick of hearing the phrase himself, physically attacks Ted before others physically drag him away.
 Ted and Dougal proceed into the caves with a tour group.
 When Ted utters "I don't believe it!" in awe of a rock formation, he encounters Wilson again, and he and Dougal flee deeper into the caves, getting lost.
 The cave guide apologises to Wilson, who says that it's all right, as long as he does not have to hear "that bloody catchphrase" again.
-The cave guide then has to stop himself from saying it.
+The cave guide then has to resist the urge to blurt it out.

 Ted and Dougal end up finding Father Noel Furlong and the St. Luke's Youth Group deeper within, having been lost there for two days.
 After Noel decides to have a screeching competition and is buried under a pile of falling rocks (while the Youth Group members leave and board flights to Paraguay), Ted and Dougal continue on their own.
-Ted eventually discovers that Dougal's jumper has come unravelled, and realises that the thread will provide a way out, but after inadvertently winding it all up in the excitement, he again exclaims "I don't believe it!", his words echoing to Wilson, who starts to lose his sanity.
+Ted eventually discovers that Dougal's tank top has come unravelled, and realises that the thread will provide a way out, but after inadvertently winding it all up in the excitement, he again exclaims "I don't believe it!", his words echoing to Wilson, who starts to lose his sanity.
 On their way out, they tell a passing binman about Noel's plight, unaware he is not a cave guide.